kevinrodriguez-io/bs58-converter/README.md

 A command-line tool that converts Base58 strings to byte arrays and saves them as JSON files.

+I made this as a little helper to grab my id.json file from my Phantom Solana wallet.

 ## Features

 - Convert Base58 strings to byte arrays